Large Cabbage White Butterfly

 The Large White caterpillars are usually found in groups.

 Apart from brassica crops they will use wallflowers and other cruciferous plants (four-petalled flowers), as alternate hosts.
 If the damage is extensive and the leaves look torn, the culprits may be Pigeons.
-Slugs will also strip the leaves, but there will be a slime trail.
+Slugs leave a similar pattern of damage to the caterpillars and may have left the scene, but there will be a slime trail.

 See also the monograph on the Small White Butterfly